arothuis/markdown-it-biblatex/README.md

 each bibliography only contains the references that came directly before it.
 This means that, currently, a bibliography cannot appear before the references.

+### Multiple items in a single citation: citation modes unsupported

+Using a citation mode in combination when citing multiple items in a single citation is currently not supported.

 ### Multiple items in a single citations: only first item is linked

-When using anchor tags to link citation and bibliography item, and there are multiple items in a single citation, the first item is always picked.
+When using anchor tags to link citation and bibliography item, and there are multiple items in a single citation, the first item you name is always used.
 This is due to how the underlying library processes and parses citation clusters.
+Do note that "the first item you name" is not necessarily the first one that will be rendered some citation styles change the ordering.

 ## Configuration options